simplifyaviation/blog-website/README.md

 ## Part D

-Objective: Create routes for the about us, compose and contact pages.
+Objective: Create routes for the about, compose and contact pages.

 Steps:

-1. Create a route that renders the contact page (that includes the header and footer partials) that also renders the contact text.
+1. Create a route that renders the contact page as well as the contact text.
-2. Do the same thing for the about us and compose page.
+2. Create a route that renders the about page as well as the about text.
+3. Create a route that renders the compose page.

 [video]